 St. Alban’s owns a fine set of three octave WhiteChapel handbells, played by ringers of all ages and musical abilities.
 We meet most Wednesday evenings at 6:00pm and play at the 11:15am worship service on select Sundays.
 All are welcome to join.

 Children's Chapel Musicians

 Can you clap your hands and march in the light of God, or play any kind of instrument?
-You'd make a fine music leader in Children's Chapel, which meets every Sunday in Nourse Hall at 10 a.m. during the summer (at 9:15 a.m. during the school year).
-Contact Noell Sottile to learn more or just show up to experience the joy for yourself.
+If so, you'll make a fine music leader in Children's Chapel.
+Contact Noell Sottile to learn more or just show up at 9:15 a.m. on Sunday in Nourse Hall.

 Singing in unfamiliar places, whether grand cathedral spaces, ancient catacombs, or sites of human tragedy or triumph, is a sacred experience in its own right.
-Choirs from St. Alban’s have made pilgrimage to England (2004), Italy (2008), Austria and the Czech Republic (2010), England (2012) and France (2015).
-They have enjoyed the strong bonding experiences that come from preparing for such travels, returning to St. Alban’s as a core of renewed energy, eager to serve the parish as musical leaders.
-Parishioners have found that supporting the choir in these pilgrimages is part of the offering of our gifts to the broader world and is consistent with good stewardship of the talents of our parishioners and as outreach to the stranger.
+Choirs from St. Alban’s have made pilgrimages to England (2004), Italy (2008), Austria and the Czech Republic (2010), England (2012) and France (2015).

 Praise God for the gift of music which can exceed our capabilities of expression through spoken word and can allow us to access the depths of our emotional experience, drawing us closer to God.